-- 1. Research framework - 2.
-Literature review process - 3.
-Types of conditions in collaborative practice - 4.
+- 1. Research aims & objectives - 2.
+Research framework - 3.
+Literature review process - 4.
 Collaboration continuum - 5.
 A framework for understanding cross-sector partnerships - 6.
 Trust-building loop - 7.
-Research objects and sources of information - 8.
-Conditions relevant to NEAQ & The Ocean Project's partnership collaborative advantage - 9.
-Conditions relevant to Oregon & The Ocean Project's partnership collaborative advantage - 10.
-Conditions relevant to NCA & The Ocean Project's partnership collaborative advantage - 11.
+Conditions been synthesized from the literature as relevant to achieving collaborative advantage and fostering social innovation - 8.
+Research objects and sources of information - 9.
+Conditions which contributed to the collaborative advantage between NEAQ and The Ocean Project - 10.
+Conditions which contributed to the collaborative advantage between Oregon and The Ocean Project - 11.
+Conditions which contributed to the collaborative advantage between NCA and The Ocean Project - 12.
+Conditions identified in this case study as relevant to achieving a collaborative advantage and fostering social innovation - 13.
 SWOT analysis